 When you created a new solution, you actually built a program that runs.
 It doesn't do much yet—it just displays an empty window that shows Form1 in the title bar.
 But it does run, as you're about to find out.

-Press the F5 key or click the Start Debugging toolbar button, which appears as follows.
+On the toolbar, choose the Start Debugging button, which appears as follows.

-The IDE runs your program, and a window appears.
-The following picture shows the program you just built.
+Visual Studio runs your program, and a window called Form1 appears.
+The following diagram shows the program you just built.
 The program is running, and you will soon add to it.

 To go to the next tutorial step, see Step 3: Set Your Form Properties.

 To return to the previous tutorial step, see Step 1: Create a Windows Forms Application Project.